OUR HISTORY

 In 2022, we celebrated Rabbi Serge Lippe’s 25th Silver Anniversary with an overflowing crowd at Liberty Warehouse.
 The event, was not only successful as a major fundraiser for BHS, but was a testament to the strength of the community and the formidable ties that Rabbi Lippe has created among our membership in his two plus decades as our Senior Rabbi.

-In 2023, we welcomed Associate Rabbi Romano to BHS.
+In 2023, we welcomed Associate Rabbi Bailey Romano to BHS.
 She works closely with our ECE and Religious School staff, supports our teens by teaching in Hebrew High and supports our teen youth group, BHGSY.
 Rabbi Romano also helps families connect with each other through B’Mitzvah family programs, Shabbat B’Yachad services, and more.

 With more than 520 member families, 220 Religious School students, and 115 Preschool students, we are a thriving community with a very bright future and we share a commitment to becoming more, always more.